matthiasn/octopress-blog/source/_posts/2013-07-09-transforming-logs-into-information.markdown

 comments: true
 categories:
 ---
-Initially I wanted to call this article "Logging on Steroids" but I decided against it.
-Not sure if this title is much better, but at least it does not imply back acne or shrunken, well, you know what.
-Anyhow.
 Last week I was dealing with an odd behavior of the chat application demo I was running for **[this article](http://matthiasnehlsen.com/blog/2013/06/23/angularjs-and-play-framework/)**.
 The issue was timing-related and there were no actual exceptions that would have helped in identifying the problem.
 How are you going to even notice spikes and pauses in potentially thousands of lines in a logfile?
 I was upset, mostly with myself for not finding the issue earlier, and I promised myself to find a better tool.
 I needed a way to transform the raw logging data into useful information so I could first understand and then tackle the problem.
-In this article I will show what I have put together over the weekend. **Part I** describes the general approach and applies to any application out there, no matter what language or framework you are using. **Part II** describes one possible implemention of this approach using **[Play Framework](http://www.playframework.com)**.
+In this article I will show what I have put together over the weekend. **Part I** describes the general approach and applies to any application out there, no matter what language or framework you are using. **Part II** describes one possible implementation of this approach using **[Play Framework](http://www.playframework.com)**.

 <!-- more -->